iulspop/umlify/README.md

 2. Run ruby_to_um
     * To create diagram for a whole project: `ruby_to_uml lib/`
     * To create diagram for one file: `ruby_to_uml lib/thing.rb`
-    * Optionally, you can pass in the '-s' option to ruby_to_uml for it decuce associations between classes
+    * Pass in the '-s' or '--smart' option for ruby_to_uml decuce associations between classes
+    * Pass in the '-l' or '--link' option to output link to diagram instead of saving png.

-3. Open uml.svg with any browser
+3. Open uml.png

 ## Features

 * Tries to guess the types of the instance variables (smart mode)
-* supports inheritiance
+* supports inheritance
 * supports associations (see "How to add associations to a diagram")
 * supports methods and instance variables